What is the IVC Filter Lawsuit?

-The lawyers and attorneys at Hood National Law Group are currently investigating the problems and complications related to Inferior vena cava filters also called IVC Filters.
+The lawyers and attorneys at National Injury Help are currently investigating the problems and complications related to Inferior vena cava filters also called IVC Filters.
 Litigation to start.

 Some IVC filter “legs” are breaking apart and moving to other parts of the body.
 Possible risk of pulmonary embolism or the device can migrate into the lungs or heart causing potential life threatening situations.